 The crisis of development in Pakistan is in reality the crisis of governance.
-Good Governance is essentially about socio-economic systems that ensure equitable distribution of growth benefits and legal and political systems that ensure individual freedom, fundamental rights and civil liberties.
-Unfortunately, in Pakistan we could not develop both.
-We neither have the socio-economic systems that bring growth benefits to all, nor we have legal, political structures that ensure rights and freedom for citizenry.
-A key lesson from SPO's experience with community based organizations (CBOs) was that capacities should be built, not merely so CBOs could run projects, but also to empower them to fight for improved socio-economic and political systems.
-Realizing the importance of good governance in ensuring human development, social justice and personal freedom for all, SPO gradually converted its capacity building programme into capacity building for good governance.
+Good Governance is essentially about socioeconomic systems that ensure equitable distribution of growth benefits, and legal and political systems that ensure individual freedom, fundamental rights, and civil liberties.
+Unfortunately, Pakistan lacks both: there are neither socio-economic systems that bring growth benefits to all, nor legal and political structures that ensure rights and freedom for the citizenry.
+A key lesson from SPO's experience with community-based organizations (CBOs) has been that capacities should be built, not merely so CBOs can run projects, but also to empower them to fight for improved socioeconomic and political systems.
+Realizing the importance of good governance in ensuring human development, social justice and personal freedom for all, SPO has gradually modified its capacity building programme to focus on capacity for good governance.

-This approach is based on SPO's strong belief that every activist is a potential councilor and every councilor is a potential provincial legislator.
-SPO encourages CBOs' initiatives for development, as it recognizes that checks and balances and accountability are aired through their actions.
-It places much importance on the stimulation of local leadership, growth of capacity to initiate projects and organize self-help, and the acquisition of skills, recognizing that these developments are critical in building the capacity for good governance.
+This approach is based on SPO's strong belief that every activist is a potential councillor and every councillor a potential provincial legislator.
+SPO encourages CBOs' initiatives for development, as checks and balances and accountability are aired through their actions.
+It places much importance on the stimulation of local leadership, growth of capacity to initiate projects and organize self-help, and acquisition of skills, recognizing that these developments are critical in building the capacity for good governance.

-In this backdrop, SPO is extensively working with two major groups of CBOs and UCs, and emphasizing improvements in their programme, process and structures, is the core thrust of its intervention.
+In this backdrop, SPO is extensively working with two major groups: Community based organizations (CBOs) and Union Councils (UCs); emphasizing improvements in the programmes, process and structures of these bodies is the core thrust of SPO's intervention.

-1.2 Development Planning and Management Programme
+1.1 Development Planning and Management Programme